 I purchased some property from my own income.
 My family members are treating that property in the bunch of joint family property.
 I want to sell my property.
 Whether self-acquired property can be treated as joint family property.

 It is well settled that a Hindu can have interest in ancestral property as well as acquire his separate or self-acquired property.
 Both properties cannot be merged together and form a separate property like an ancestral property or self-acquired property.
-Nature of the property cannot be changed, a Hindu has right to hold both kind of property in same time and in different capacity.
+Nature of the property cannot be changed, a Hindu has the right to hold both kinds of property at the same time and in a different capacity.

-An ancestral property is the property inherited by a person from his father, father’s father, or father’s father’s father.
+Ancestral property is the property inherited by a person from his father, father’s father or father’s father’s father.
 That means property inherited by a person from any other relation becomes his separate property.
-That exactly committed in your case, when disputed property is devolved upon you from your uncle it is a separate property or it can be said that it is your self-acquired property.
-You can hold or own both properties simultaneously with in exclusive nature.
+That exactly committed in your case, when the disputed property is devolved upon you from your uncle it is separate property or it can be said that it is your self-acquired property.
+You can hold or own both properties simultaneously within exclusive nature.

-If you have merged your separate or self-acquired property into ancestral property, then nature of the property becomes change.
-Whole property shall be called or treated as an ancestral property and all the coparceners have accrued right to enjoy it.
+If you have merged your separate or self-acquired property into the ancestral property, the nature of the property becomes to change.
+The whole property shall be called or treated as an ancestral property and all the coparceners have accrued right to enjoy it.